 Chelsea FC Profile

-Under the ownership of Roman Abramovich, Chelsea have risen to become one of English soccer's big-hitters in the last two decades, winning the Premier League and Champions League titles.
+Chelsea have risen to become one of English football's big-hitters in the last two decades, winning the Premier League and Champions League titles.

 In May 2021, Chelsea beat Manchester City 1-0 in Porto to claim their second Champions League trophy.
 German attacking midfielder Kai Havertz scoring the only goal of the game in the 42nd minute.